 Archival and Associate Producer

-She organizes grassroots activism coalitions and direct actions for several policy reforms, while also applying her passion for documentation and photography.
-Her photos of community actions have been used in various publications, including VICE News, Buzzfeed and NY City Lens.
+With camera in hand, Natalie organizes grassroots activism coalitions and direct actions for several policy reforms.
+Natalie’s photo series documenting community actions have been featured in various publications, including VICE News, Buzzfeed and NY City Lens.

 Natalie holds an M.A. in Cinema Studies from NYU Tisch, and a B.A. cum laude in Film Studies and Psychology from Queens College.